A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Software Package and Experiment Results

-The above experimental evidence supports our theoretical analysis and observations in Sections I, III, IV-C, and IV-D.
+The above experimental evidence supports our theoretical analysis and observations in Sections 1, 3, 4.3, and 4.4.

 \textbf{Remark:} It is worth noting that the time-frequency nature of the fractional-order orthogonal moments, in addition to the application on solving information suppression issues and extracting image local features, also has the potential to improve the global image representation.
 For this, readers can refer to the preliminary work in [152].
-Due to space limitations, the experiment did not consider other more complex geometric transformations and signal corruptions.
+Due to space limitations and implementation difficulties, the experiment did not consider other more complex geometric transformations and the corresponding invariant generation strategies.
 In such a pattern recognition problem that requires very strong robustness, the performance gap between orthogonal moments and learning methods may be even greater.